hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster_node_pool.html.markdown

 * `max_pods` - (Optional) The maximum number of pods that can run on each agent.
 Changing this forces a new resource to be created.

+* `node_labels` - (Optional) A map of Kubernetes labels which should be applied to nodes in this Node Pool.

 * `node_taints` - (Optional) A list of Kubernetes taints which should be applied to nodes in the agent pool (e.g `key=value:NoSchedule`).

 * `os_disk_size_gb` - (Optional) The Agent Operating System disk size in GB.
 Changing this forces a new resource to be created.